What does "Pre-Raphaelite" Mean?

 Another book by William Michael Rossetti chronicling the history of the Pre-Raphaelite movement:

-On YouTube, you can watch the BBC series "The Pre-Raphaelites: Victorian Revolutionaries" to delve into the origins and history of the PRB:
+On YouTube, you can watch the BBC series "The Pre-Raphaelites: Victorian Revolutionaries" to get a deeper dive into the origins and history of the PRB:

 If you would like to watch more programs and talks on the Pre-Raphaelites, check out the playlists I’ve curated on my YouTube channel!